 SCP (Secure Copy) Protocol

-Files.com's SFTP server supports the SCP protocol, another file transfer protocol that is built on top of SSH.
+Files.com's SFTP server supports the SCP protocol, another file transfer protocol built on top of SSH.

-While there are technical differences between SCP and SFTP - SCP cannot delete or rename items, for example - transferring files using either protocol will work the same.
+There are technical differences between SCP and SFTP (SCP cannot delete or rename items, for example), but transferring files works the same way with either protocol.

-SCP is commonly used "under the hood", often for transfers between servers.
-As a result, if your connection was configured by someone else, such as your IT department, you might not realize you are using SCP rather than SFTP because the end behavior will be identical.
-Modern SCP programs may actually use the SFTP protocol by default.
+SCP is commonly used under the hood, often for transfers between servers.
+If your connection was configured by someone else, such as your IT department, you might not realize you are using SCP rather than SFTP because the end behavior is identical.
+Modern SCP programs often use the SFTP protocol by default.

-Using SCP with your Files.com site will work exactly the same as SFTP, even using the same ports.
-All of the available SFTP settings for your site, including ciphers and SSH Key authentication, will work exactly the same, whether you connect with SCP or SFTP.
-Any actions performed through SCP will appear in your logs as SFTP activity.
+Using SCP with your Files.com site works the same as SFTP, on the same ports.
+All of the available SFTP settings for your site, including ciphers and SSH Key authentication, apply the same way whether you connect with SCP or SFTP.
+Any actions performed through SCP appear in your logs as SFTP activity.

 Get The File Orchestration Platform Today